ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 As you can see in the chart above, at history Level full, the decision engine can evaluate around 876 evaluations/second with two rules, a little over 600 evaluations/second with 5 rules and over 400 evaluations/second with 10 rules.
 This is a decent result!

-At 100 matched rules (ie. all rules match) the throughput is 81 decisions/second.
+At 100 matched rules (i.e., all rules match) the throughput is 81 decisions/second.
 This is not bad if we consider that that we use a single thread (using more threads would increase the performance) and also considering that this means that 100 rules _match_.
 I repeat that: it does not mean that there _are_ 100 rules, it means that 100 rules _match_ or in other words: 100 rules are _true_.
 In reality this will most likely not happen: what is the point of evaluating a decision table with 100 rules, if all of these are true?
-But in this benchmark we want to push things to the max.
+However, in this benchmark we want to push things to the max.

 ## Turn off History